Vchitect/VBench/sampled_videos/README.md

             - video of yacht sailing in the ocean-1.mp4
             - ...
 ```
+#### 1.3.
+Multi-Resolution Outputs (VideoCrafter-1)

-*Under each dimension or category in `videocrafter-1`, there are two folders corresponding to the two resolution options for videocrafter-1 generated videos, namely 1024x576 and 512x320.
-The leaderboard contains the evaluation results for the 1024x576 resolution.*
+Under each dimension or category in `videocrafter-1`, there are two folders corresponding to the two resolution options for videocrafter-1 generated videos, namely 1024x576 and 512x320.
+The leaderboard currently contains the evaluation results for the 1024x576 resolution.

 ```
 - per_dimension
     - videocrafter-1
-        - appearance_style/{1024x576/512x320}       # Optional subfolders 1024x576 and 512x320
+        - appearance_style/{1024x576/512x320}       # subfolder 1024x576 or 512x320
             - The bund Shanghai, Van Gogh style-0.mp4
             - The bund Shanghai, Van Gogh style-1.mp4
             - ...